department-of-veterans-affairs/vets-website/content/pages/education/work-learn/workstudy.md

 ### What kind of benefits can I get?

-You can get a paid, part-time job while you study.
+You can get a paid for a part-time job while you study.

 -----